-What exactly is credit?
-Credit (at least the kind we’re talking about) is a form of trust which allows you to make purchases you wouldn’t normally be able to afford at face value.
-This trust is based on the understanding that you will eventually pay this sum back.
-Your credit score on the other hand is a numerical representation of how good you are at paying other people back.
-While this won’t apply to informal borrowing between friends and family, it will apply to your credit cards, student loans, and mortgage payment.
+Your credit score, on the other hand, is a numerical representation of how good you are at paying people back.
+While this won’t apply to informal borrowing between friends and family, it will apply to your credit cards, student loans, and mortgage payments.
 People who pay their bills on time, make regular purchases, and avoid maxing out their credit cards generally have higher (and therefore better) credit scores.

 How are Credit Scores Calculated?

 What makes a trustworthy borrower?
 Basically it comes down to 5 things: